ratedRA/Food-Delivery-System/README.md

 # Food-Delivery-System
-A system for choosing the closest delivery partner for a food delivery organisation.
+A system for choosing the closest delivery partner for a food delivery service.

 /* Django  - 2.2.2
    Dango Rest Framework - 3.9.2